Primary School (Grades K-3)

 MUSIC & THE ARTS

 At all grade levels, music is an essential part of the LCA curriculum.
 Primary students participate in choir, where they will sing songs from the canon of children's and classical music, including songs in other languages.
 Childhood is the best time to develop not only literacy and numeracy skills but also the time when they can best develop their aural skills.
 Students listen to and create music in a way that will allow them to become fluent in this most beautiful of languages.
-During school hours (typically Mondays), music lessons are available in piano, guitar, and violin.
 At all grade levels, art class meets multiple times per week.
 It does not stop there; art is integrated throughout the primary program.
 Primary students also learn historical and modern stories through drama and dance.
 They have the opportunity to try on different personas, expand their imaginations, and experience performing in front of peers and parents.
 In the grammar and upper schools, drama is offered as an elective.